Ebola outbreak in the Democratic Republic of Congo

 What is the impact on children?

 In this outbreak, children represent a high proportion among the confirmed cases of Ebola.
-About 30 per cent of confirmed cases are children.
+About 30 per cent of confirmed cases are children, and 40 per cent of those cases were among children below 5 years old.
 But the impact of the disease on children is not limited to the children that have been or are infected by the disease.
 It impacts their families and communities when children lose their parents, care-givers and teachers.
 Also, the outbreak makes basic services such as health care and education much harder to access.

 How about children who have lost their parents or caregivers?

 UNICEF and its partners have identified more than 2 100 children who have been orphaned or left unaccompanied as a result of the Ebola outbreak.
 This figure includes children who have lost one or both parents, or primary caregivers to Ebola, as well as those who have been left unaccompanied while their parents are isolated in Ebola treatment centers.